-Defaulting on a loan means that you failed to repay a debt under the loan terms.
+Defaulting on a loan means that you failed to repay a debt according to the loan terms.
 Having a claim paid on a loan means that the federal government paid an insurance claim on a loan you were responsible for.
-For example, if the government was required to pay a lender for lost principal according to the terms of FHA mortgage insurance, then this means the government paid a claim on your loan.
+For example, if the government was required to repay a lender for lost principal according to the terms of an FHA mortgage, this means the government paid a claim on your loan.

-Although most people who default or have a claim paid on their loan are aware of the issue, it can be challenging to confirm if your name appears in the CAIVRS database because only approved lenders can access it.
+Although most people who default on a mortgage or who have a claim paid on a loan are aware of the issue, it can be challenging to confirm if your name appears in the CAIVRS database because only approved lenders and certain government employees can access it.
 When you apply for a government-backed loan, such as a new mortgage, the lender checks the CAIVRS database.

 It is important to highlight that lenders usually only check the CAIVRS database when you apply for a government-backed mortgage program such as an FHA, VA or USDA loan.
 If you apply for a conventional mortgage, which is not backed by the government, the lender should not check CAIVRS so appearing in the database should not directly impact your ability to qualify for the loan.

-That said, delinquent or defaulted government-backed mortgages and loans usually appear on your credit report, which lenders review when you apply for a conventional mortgage.
-Depending on the timing of the loan default or delinquency and if the issue has been resolved satisfactorily, it may negatively impact your credit score which can make it more challenging to qualify for a conventional mortgage.
+That said, regardless of if your name is in the CAIVRS database, delinquent or defaulted mortgages and loans usually appear on your credit report, which lenders review when you apply for a conventional mortgage.
+Depending on the timing of the default or delinquency and if the issue has been resolved satisfactorily, you may still be required to wait before you can get approved for a new mortgage.
+The issue may also negatively impact your credit score, which can make it more challenging to qualify for the loan.

-If you have a good credit score and meet the other qualification requirements then you should be able to qualify for a conventional mortgage even if you appear in the CAIVRS database.
-Because you are applying for a conventional loan, there is a good chance the lender does not check the CAIVRS database and relies solely on your credit report to assess your creditworthiness.
+If your credit score has recovered and you meet the other eligibility requirements then you should be able to qualify for a conventional mortgage even if you appear in CAIVRS.
+In this case, because you are applying for a conventional loan, there is a good chance the lender does not check the CAIVRS database and relies solely on your credit report to assess your creditworthiness.
 This is why you should always review your credit report several months before you apply for a mortgage so you can identify and address any issues, including how past loans appear on your report.